 - They can handle interrupts (although they do not have to).
 Device drivers can have one or more interrupt routines.
-Interrupt routines should queue data on the read side service routine for later processing. - They can be connected to multiple Streams. - A driver can be implemented as a multiplexor, meaning that it is connected to multiple Streams in either the upstream or downstream direction.
-See the Programmer's Guide: STREAMS for more information. - They are initialized and deinitialized by the open and close system calls.
-(Other modules use the I $\,{\tt PUSH}$ and I $\,{\tt POP}$ commands of the ioctl system call.)
+Interrupt routines should queue data on the read side service routine for later processing. - They can be connected to multiple Streams.
+A driver can be implemented as a multiplexor, meaning that it is connected to multiple Streams in either the upstream or downstream - They are initialized and deinitialized by the open and close system calls.
+(Other modules use the I PUSH and I POP commands of the ioctl system call.)